FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Following a Trajectory

 Now your tuned drive class can be used to follow trajectories/paths.
 Begin by instantiating your follower with the necessary arguments and calling `followPath()`/`followTrajectory()`.
 Then poll `update()` with the current pose estimate until it's finished (pose estimates can be computed with `Drive.updatePoseEstimate()` or another external mechanism).

+## Dashboard

+This project also contains some code for interfacing Road Runner with [FTC Dashboard](https://github.com/acmerobotics/ftc-dashboard).